Zogg Fire

-The Zogg Fire was a wildfire that burned 56,338 acre in southwestern Shasta County and northwestern Tehama County, California, in the United States as part of the severe 2020 California wildfire season.
-The fire was first reported on September 27, 2020 and was fully contained on October 13, 2020, during that period destroying much of the communities of Igo and Ono, resulting in 4 deaths and the destruction of 204 buildings.
+The Zogg Fire (named that because it started at Zogg Mine Road and Jenny Bird Lane) was a wildfire that burned 56,338 acre in southwestern Shasta County and northwestern Tehama County, which are both in California, in the United States, as part of the severe 2020 California wildfire season.
+The fire was first reported on September 27, 2020 and was not fully contained until October 13, 2020, by which time it had destroyed much of the communities of Igo and Ono, killing four people and destroying 204 buildings.

-Fire progression
+Progression

 The fire was first reported at 2:51 PM PDT on September 27, 2020.
 The fire quickly spread from an initial estimate of 100 acres to 7,000 acres by the night of September 27.
 By the morning of September 28, the fire had more than doubled to 15,000 acres.
 The fire grew further on September 28 to over 31,000 acre.
 As of October 13, the Zogg fire had burned 56,338 acres and was fully contained.

-Impacts
+Effects

-The fire, which started at Zogg Mine Road and Jenny Bird Lane, destroyed 204 buildings, including multiple historic buildings in Ono, and killed four people as of October 13, 2020.
+The fire destroyed 204 buildings, including multiple historic buildings in Ono, and killed four people as of October 13, 2020.

 Most of Shasta County west of Clear Creek between Whiskeytown Lake and Highway 36, including Igo, Ono, Platina, Happy Valley, and Whiskeytown National Recreation Area, were evacuated.

 A mobile registration van was set up at the Igo Ono School in November 2020, to help victims register for FEMA disaster relief.
 The van also provided victims with information and Right of Entry forms to help begin the clean up process for their homes.

 Three orphaned mountain lions were released from care and moved to an exhibit at the Columbus Zoo and Aquarium in December 2020.
 The cubs had been discovered separately by firefighters, during the fire and at least one was mistaken for a household cat.

-Investigation
+Investigation and litigation

 On October 8, 2020, equipment from the Pacific Gas and Electric Company was seized as part of an ongoing investigation into the company’s role in the fire.
 On October 13, a judge asked the PG&E to explain their role in the fire.
 It was announced on November 23 that remains of a grey pine tree that was near the area that the fire began had been seized by state fire investigators as evidence whether the tree was a part of the start of the fire.
 The tree reportedly had been potentially identified for removal, but had not been removed after the Carr Fire in 2018.
 In March 2021, investigations concluded the fire began when a grey pine tree fell on power lines belonging to the Pacific Gas and Electric Company (PG&E).